Symptoms & Treatment Related To Headache And Neck Pain

 A 2015 study in Workplace Health & Safety Journal found a neck stretching program was effective in treating headaches for primary headaches suffered by nurses.
 Stretches were noted to significantly reduce headache intensity.

 A 2015 study in the journal Headache found specific neck muscle dysfunction in peak forces and coactivation with pain in those patients with chronic migraine headaches.

 A 2016 study in the journal Cephalalgia found that sufferers of tension headaches had decreased neck muscle strength and balance.
 The authors found that compared to healthy, non-headache sufferers, the extensor muscles in the back of the neck were weaker and there was an imbalance between the ratio between extension and flexion.

 Headache Neck Pain Related Symptoms

 Lets look at some symptoms that suggest headaches related to neck pain.
 This is specific for cervicogenic headaches and a good way to determine if this might be the problem related to your headache symptoms that could benefit from neck therapy methods.

 |Neck Related Headache (Cervicogenic Headache) Must Include At Least 1 Of The 3 Factors Below: The headache comes after:|

 Pain in the base of the skull or top half of the neck on headache side

-Headache & neck pain may be responsive to specific Chiropractic adjustment, therefore seeking a consult may be advisable.
+Headache with neck pain may be responsive to specific Chiropractic adjustment, therefore seeking a consult may be advisable.

 As we have seen, causes related to a headache and neck pain vary.
 A doctor should be consulted with in diagnosing the possible causes.
 A headache may be related to medications, food allergies or may be indicative of a life threatening condition such as meningitis, which typically presents with headache neck pain & fever, therefore, this should be taken seriously.